-\paragraph{Step 2: Construction of $T$.} We now construct the roommate instance $T$ by adding to $\Tilde{T}$ certain antipodal edges.
-Hence, these edges will be of the form $xz$ with $z >_x f_{\Tilde{T}}(x)$ and $x <_z \ell_{\Tilde{T}}(z)$.
+\paragraph{Step 2: Construction of $T$.} We now construct the roommate instance $T$ by adding to $\widetilde{T}$ certain antipodal edges.
+Hence, these edges will be of the form $xz$ with $z >_x f_{\widetilde{T}}(x)$ and $x <_z \ell_{\widetilde{T}}(z)$.
 For simplicity of exposition, we only present the addition of the edge to the row of $x$ or to the row of $z$, since the addition of the edge to the missing row is automatically implied by the antipodality.
-Moreover, unless otherwise specified, the relative order of all edges we add does not matter (i.e., if we add edges $xz$ and $xy$ with $x$ preferring $z,y$ to $f_{\tilde T}(x)$, then we can arbitrarily have $z <_x y$ or $y <_x z$).
+Moreover, unless otherwise specified, the relative order of all edges we add does not matter (i.e., if we add edges $xz$ and $xy$ with $x$ preferring $z,y$ to $f_{\widetilde T}(x)$, then we can arbitrarily have $z <_x y$ or $y <_x z$).

-\paragraph{Step 2a: Addition of antipodal edges.} For all $r \in [n-1]_0$, add $A(h_{r+1,1}),A(h_{r+1,2}),A(h_{r+1,3})$ to the lists of $\ell_{\tilde T}(A(h_{r,1}))$, $\ell_{\tilde T}(A(h_{r,2}))$, and $\ell_{\tilde T}(A(h_{r,3}))$ before entries in $\tilde{T}$, where the first index of all literals is taken modulo $n$.
+\paragraph{Step 2a: Addition of antipodal edges.} For all $r \in [n-1]_0$, add $A(h_{r+1,1}),A(h_{r+1,2}),A(h_{r+1,3})$ to the lists of $\ell_{\widetilde T}(A(h_{r,1}))$, $\ell_{\widetilde T}(A(h_{r,2}))$, and $\ell_{\widetilde T}(A(h_{r,3}))$ before entries in $\widetilde{T}$, where the first index of all literals is taken modulo $n$.

-\paragraph{Step 2b Adjust $T$ so that $E_s(T)=\Tilde{T}$.} \begin{itemize} \item Add each agent $a$ that is incident to any antipodal edges added so far to the list of $z'$, such that $w'$ is the last preference of $z'$. \item For each agent $a$ that is incident to any of the antipodal edges added so far, add $z'$ as the first agent on its preference order after $\Tilde{T}$, that is, $r(a,z')=r(a,\ell_{\tilde{T}}(a))+1$. \end{itemize}
+\paragraph{Step 2b: Adjust $T$ so that $E_S(T)=\widetilde{T}$.} \begin{itemize} \item Add each agent $a$ that is incident to any antipodal edge added so far to the list of $z'$, such that $w'$ is the last preference of $z'$. \item For each agent $a$ that is incident to any of the antipodal edges added so far, add $z'$ as the first agent on its preference list after $\widetilde{T}$, that is, $r(a,z')=r(a,\ell_{\widetilde{T}}(a))+1$. \end{itemize}